The Next Me (album)

-The Next Me is the debut album released by the American pop artist, Jasmine.
-When the album was released, Jasmine was only 14.
+The Next Me is the debut album released by American pop artist Jasmine.
+Jasmine was only 14 when the album was released.
 The Next Me is Jasmine's first and only Christian market release.

 Media recognition

 "Make a Movie" and "Nothing Left to Say" were featured on Radio Disney when Jasmine won the 2009 N.B.T.
 (Next Big Thing) competition.

 Sing-along tracks

 Despite the full-length album containing 10 tracks, only 5 of the songs on the album are original.
 As consistent with other artists under the iShine label, the last 5 tracks of the album are sing-along versions of the previous 5 songs.